Gus Dean

-August H. Dean (born August 19, 1994) is an American professional stock car racing driver who last competed part-time in the NASCAR Xfinity Series driving the No. 15 Ford Mustang for AM Racing and in the ARCA Menards Series, driving the No. 55 Toyota Camry for Venturini Motorsports.
+August H. Dean (born August 19, 1994) is an American professional stock car racing driver who competes part-time in the ARCA Menards Series, driving the No. 25 Toyota Camry for Nitro Motorsports.
 He previously drove in the series for Win-Tron Racing full-time in 2017 and 2018 and part-time in 2016, 2019 and 2020.
 Dean also drove for Mason Mitchell Motorsports part-time in ARCA in 2016, winning the race at Talladega that year.
 Dean also competed in the NASCAR Camping World Truck Series full-time in 2019 for Young's Motorsports, and part-time in 2020 and 2021 for Hill Motorsports.

 Personal life

 Dean is a native of Bluffton, South Carolina and the son of Charlie Dean, an HVAC company owner.
 Dean credits his grandfather, Charles Dean Sr., for inspiring his passion for stock car racing.